JAlcocerT/JAlcocerT/content/blog/dev-landing-realestate.md

     A --> E(Services - DFY $$$);
 ```

-Oh, and the blog will writings will be continued on 2026 into `blog.jalcocertech.com`
+Oh, and the blog will writings will be continued on >2026 into some branded `blog.jal....com`

 This will be kept as a full tinkering.